exploremesh/raspberry-jam-2015-06-13/instructions/step-1.md

-# Step 1 - Setting up the Pi
+# Step 1 - Setting up the Pi Camera

-The
+* Connecting the camera